johnko/gtfc/README.md

 8.8.x.x public
 ```

-Example session from deployment machine that can ssh into all hosts:
+Example session from deployment machine that can ssh into all hosts as the `urep` user:

 ```
 gtfcr-init alpha